-- Two Brains are Always Better than One – Using the services of an ‘outside’ writer can provide a fresh perspective and a new way of thinking about your content marketing efforts.
-Hiring a boutique can also help provide new, creative ideas to drive rapid growth.
+- Two Brains are Always Better than One – Using the services of an "outside" writer can provide a fresh perspective and a new way of thinking about your content marketing efforts.
+Hiring a boutique can also help provide unique, creative ideas to drive rapid growth.

 - Produce Content Efficiently – With a lack of time blamed as the most common reason for inconsistent content publishing, it becomes a no-brainer to outsource content creation.
 With client satisfaction as their primary goal, professional copywriters/boutiques are stricter about deadlines and quality than in-house writers.
 Thus, outsourcing can help you create and distribute content consistently.

 - Clarity and Productivity – Producing clear communication, free from industry jargon, can be a problem for some companies.
-Professional copywriters and content boutiques are able to break down complex jargon into simple-to-understand phrases, in a manner that ensures the reader understands what is being said to them, without the fluff or hard sell.
+Professional copywriters and content boutiques can break down complex jargon into simple-to-understand phrases, in a manner that ensures the reader understands what is being said to them, without the fluff or hard sell.

-It’s vital for the content produced to be disseminated to a wide but targeted audience.
-Content production boutiques can develop effective strategies designed to reach the company’s target demographic with punch, personality, and passion.
-As experts in their field, you could use their experience to advise on which marketing tactics and techniques are bound to work and those that will fail.
+It’s vital that the content produced is disseminated to a broad but targeted audience.
+Content production boutiques can develop effective strategies designed to reach the company’s target demographic with punch, personality and passion.
+As experts in their field, you could use their experience to advise which marketing tactics and techniques are bound to work and those that will fail.

 Outsourced Content: Cons

 The two common issues that companies run into when outsourcing are:

 - The choice of using a number of independent freelancers to create content or finding a boutique firm that can handle your content production.